I really, really tried to like this book…

 Personally, there were two aspects of the book that were particularly irritating.
 As other (Amazon) reviewers have noted, throughout the book he fires names here and there that only people that have studied philosophy would recognize (or maybe I am really ignorant; this is certainly a possibility).
 Anyway, this was really distracting and really hurt the flow of the book.

 The second thing was that in (many) places his writing was so convoluted and over crafted (made-up words for example and really hard to understand sentences) that in essence it reads like “…look at me, I can write!”
 The irony is that he does not need to do that; I think that he CAN write and beautifully too.
-I may be mistaken, but at face value it reads like a writer that has something to prove; I do not think this is the case.
+I may be mistaken, but at face value it reads like a writer that feels that he has something to prove; I do not think this is the case.
 This writing style is even more ironic when you see it in the light of his own comments scattered in the book praising the practice of being able of explaining scientific concepts in plain language, which I wholeheartedly agree with, yet one regularly finds in the book gems like:

 “Biosemioticians are interested in pursuing the rich tapestry of signification systems in living organisms without foregoing, as might be said in Continental philosophy, a reality beyond and independent of such systems.” (page 107)